 In an uncontested director election, any incumbent nominee for director who does not receive a greater number of votes "for" such director than votes "against" such director shall promptly tender his or her resignation to the board of directors.
 The independent directors of the Board, giving due consideration to the best interests of the Company and its shareholders, shall evaluate the relevant facts and circumstances and the recommendation of the Nominating and Governance Committee in connection with such director's resignation, and shall make a decision, within 90 days after the election, on whether to accept the tendered resignation.
 Any director who tenders a resignation pursuant to this provision shall not participate in the Board's decision regarding the resignation.

 The Board will promptly disclose publicly its decision and, if applicable, the reasons for rejecting the tendered resignation.

 The Company's bylaws provide that the directors shall annually elect a Chairman.
-The Public Policy & Governance Committee regularly evaluates and makes recommendations to the Board concerning the Board's leadership structure, including whether the office of Chairman and Chief Executive Officer should be held by the same person.
-The Company's bylaws provide that if the

-Chairman is not independent, the independent directors shall appoint from among their number a Presiding Director.
+The Nominating & Governance Committee regularly evaluates and makes recommendations to the Board concerning the Board's leadership structure, including whether the office of Chairman and Chief Executive Officer should be held by the same person.
+The Company's bylaws provide that if the Chairman is not independent, the directors shall appoint a Presiding Director.
 The Presiding Director's responsibilities, if one is appointed, are as follows:

-- Presides at all meetings of the Board at which the Chairman & CEO is not present, including executive sessions of the independent directors; - Serves as a liaison between the Chairman & CEO and the independent directors; - Approves the type of information sent to the Board; - Provides input and approves meeting agendas for the Board; - Approves meeting schedules, in consultation with the Chairman & CEO and the independent directors, to assure that there is sufficient time for discussion of all agenda items; - Has the authority to call meetings of the independent directors; - If requested by major shareholders, is available, when appropriate, for consultation and direct communication; and - Provides the Chairman & CEO with the results of his/her annual performance review in conjunction with the chairman of the Compensation and Human Resources Committee.
+- Presides at all meetings of the Board, including executive sessions of the independent directors; - Serves as a liaison between the Chief Executive Officer and the independent directors; - Approves information sent to the Board; - Provides input and approves meeting agendas for the Board; - Approves meeting schedules, in consultation with the Chairman & CEO and the independent directors, to assure that there is sufficient time for discussion of all agenda items; - Has the authority to call meetings of the independent directors; - If requested by major shareholders, is available for consultation and direct communication; and - Provides the Chairman & CEO with the results of his/her annual performance review in conjunction with the chairman of the Compensation and Human Resources Committee.